1989 World Junior Ice Hockey Championships

 The 1989 World Junior Ice Hockey Championships (1989 WJHC) was the 13th edition of the Ice Hockey World Junior Championship and was held in Anchorage, Alaska, United States at the Sullivan Arena.
-The Soviet Union won the gold medal, its eighth, and ultimately final, championship.
+The Soviet Union won the gold medal, its eighth, and final, championship.
 Sweden won silver, and Czechoslovakia the bronze.

 Final standings

 The 1989 tournament was a round-robin format, with the top three teams winning gold, silver and bronze medals respectively.

 West Germany was relegated to Pool B for 1990.